abugher/libdummy/README.md

     cd /path/to/libdummy
     make

-    LD\_PRELOAD=/path/to/libdummy/libdummy.so mpv
+    LD_PRELOAD=/path/to/libdummy/libdummy.so mpv

 Results:  Mixed.  `mpv` is failing for other reasons, now.
 This part seems to work, though.
-The return code of zero indicates that KMS is unavailable, and that is probably correct information.
+The return code of '0' indicates that KMS is unavailable, and that is probably correct information.
 I tried setting the return code to `1`, but that resulted in a non-operative mpv with no interesting output.